zekebarger/AccuSleep/README.md

 they require.

-**`AccuSleep_GUI`** provides an interface for most of the functions in this package, but if you want to batch process many recordings, you can call the required functions yourself.
+**`AccuSleep_GUI`** provides an interface for most of the functions in this package, but if you want to batch process recordings from multiple subjects, you can call the required functions yourself.

 To download the data used for training and testing AccuSleep, please visit